rastin-py/ELVA-Embedded-Language-Model-and-Virtual-Assistant/README.md

 7. The platform converts the response text to an .mp3 file using the Edge TTS model.
 8. The platform sends the output.mp3 file back to the node over the local network.
 9. The node receives and saves the output.mp3 file on the SD card.
-10. The node plays the output.mp3 file through the speaker.
+10. The node plays the output.mp3 file on speaker through the i2s stereo decoder.

 ## The Platform
 The platform consists of three parts.
 Large language model (LLM), speech-to-text (STT) and text-to-speech (TTS).